 Both children placed for adoption and the prospective adopters retain the support of a social worker until the making of an Adoption Order.
 Following this they also retain the services of the adoption support team staff where required.
-These staff will provide both practical support and offer advice about behavioural or relationship issues and will work with other professionals and the carers to provide the necessary support to the adoptive family.
-Where there is disruption between placement and the making of an Adoption Order, there are processes in place for undertaking independently chaired disruption meetings.
+These staff will provide both practical support and offer advice about behavioural or relationship issues and will work with other professionals and the carers to provide the necessary support to the adoption Order, there are processes in place for undertaking independently chaired disruption meetings.
 Findings from any such disruptions are used to change practice or procedure if any failures or lessons are learned.